 Winner: U.S. snowboard and freestyle skiing

-The best quote I heard was that the U.S. was winning the X-Games but losing the Olympics, and the "cool" sports indeed provided a glut of gold.
+The best quote I heard was that the U.S. was winning the X-Games but losing the Olympics and the "cool" sports indeed provided a glut of gold.
 The slopestyle didn't need Shaun White, it gave us Sage Kotsenburg, a new word, and a bunch of fun-loving dudes who love life and puppies.

 Snowboard came up with five medals, freestyle skiing seven more and a whole lot of entertainment along the way.
 Maddie Bowman, David Wise, Jamie Andersen, Kaitlyn Farrington and their mountain cohorts all contributed to making the impossible look routine and pushing the boundaries at the Rosa Khutor Extreme Park.

-Loser: Five doping test fails
+Loser: Four doping test fails

 After two weeks with nothing amiss, it looked like the Games might pass without a single failed drug test.
 But then there were five in the closing days, providing a reminder that there are still those willing to risk humiliation by cheating, as well as being prepared to risk being caught by the testers' improved detection methods.

 Sweden hockey player Nicklas Backstrom joined Ukraine's cross country skier Marina Lisogor, German biathlete Evi Sachenbacher-Stehle, Italian bobsledder William Frullani and Latvian hockey player Vitalijs Pavlovs on the list of those caught.
-(It should be noted that Backstrom's test was for an allergy medicine and is not considered a "doping" case, according to the IIHF.)

 Winners: Meryl Davis and Charlie White

-Ice dance has sometimes been seen as the poor relation among figure skating's disciplines, but it got its place in the spotlight this time thanks to the brilliance of Davis and White and their electrifying rivalry with friends and training partners Tessa Virtue and Scott Moir of Canada.
-Between them, the two tandems have taken ice dance to a whole new level of athleticism and technical aptitude.
+Ice dance has sometimes been seen as the poor relation among figure skating's disciplines, but it got its place in the spotlight this time thanks to the brilliance of Davis and White, and their electrifying rivalry with friends and training partners Tessa Virtue and Scott Moir of Canada.
+Between them, the two tandems have taken dance to a whole new level of athleticism and technical aptitude.

 The Americans say they don't know what comes next, but they have a nice surprise waiting once they get home – everyone loves them.
 Who knows about four more years, but endorsements and probably a lucrative national tour likely awaits.